mit-plv/kami/README.md

 Kami: A Coq Framework to Support Implementing and Verifying Bluespec-style Hardware Components
 ==============================================================================================

-This repository (the "master" branch) contains the source code of Kami.
+This repository (the "coq-8.8" branch) contains the source code of Kami.

 Directory content
 -----------------